Investigation of the Spectator Effect on Light Nuclei Production in Nucleus-Nucleus Collisions at High Baryon Density Region: Brief introduction of the model

 where $p$ and $\theta$ represent momentum and scattering angle in center-of-momentum frame respectively. $a$ and $b$ depend on the collision energy and are taken from Ref.\cite{Bertsch:1988ik}.

-Because the Fermi motion of nucleons and the field interactions between nucleons are taken into account, the method based on geometric positions of initial nucleons to distinguish between participants and spectators is no longer applicable.
-By tracking initial and final state of each nucleon-nucleon collision in whole evolution of nucleus-nucleus collision, the nucleons that have undergone inelastic process will be recorded as participants, which is consistent with Glauber model and HIJING model~\cite{Miller:2007ri,GYULASSY1994307}, while the nucleons that have undergone elastic process or those that do not participate in collisions at all will be recorded as spectators.
+Since Fermi motion and internucleon interactions are now included, the geometric criterion for determining the possibility of nucleon-nucleon inelastic scattering is no longer applicable.
+By tracking the initial and final state of each nucleon-nucleon collision in the whole evolution of nucleus-nucleus collision, the nucleons that have undergone inelastic process will be recorded as participants, which is consistent with the Glauber model and the HIJING model~\cite{Miller:2007ri,GYULASSY1994307}, while the nucleons that have undergone elastic process or those that do not participate in collisions at all will be recorded as spectators.